Five Reasons iPads Should NOT Be In Classrooms

 3. iPads are distracting

-Even if we disable Wifi on the iPads in classrooms to remove the potential for Internet distraction, iPads as an education tool differ dramatically from print books.
+Even if we disable Wifi on the iPads in classrooms to remove the potential for Internet distraction, iPads as an education tool differ from print books.
 Experts argue that reading text on screen is changing the very meaning of reading.2 When we read a traditional book, we do so continuously, slowly, closely, linearly.
 We might annotate the page and flip back and forth between pages to absorb what is being read.2 In comparison, when we read a book onscreen, we can instantly search for certain passages or key pieces of information.
-Experts argue this means when we read on screen, we are reading “on the prowl”- skimming and scanning and clicking hyper links to get the gist of the information.
+Experts argue this means when we read on screen, we are reading “on the prowl”—skimming and scanning and clicking hyperlinks to get the gist of the information.
 The worry is that reading onscreen is incompatible with traditional reading: “deep reading is a child of print.”2pg.
-168 Research has shown that the distracting nature of reading on an iPad makes it more awkward to read on and harder to following narrative and be transported into the story.5 Unsurprisingly, students vastly prefer the comfort and legibility of reading print.2
+168 Research has shown that the distracting nature of reading on an iPad makes it more awkward to read on and harder to follow a narrative and be transported into the story.5 Unsurprisingly, students vastly prefer the comfort and legibility of reading print.2

 5. Children need less screen time, not more